-With a Layouts / Designer template, besides letting us add and move template objects all over the display page, Blogger also provides us the ability to add and move objects all over the post layout.
+With a Classic template, this need was provided only by editing the blog template, using HTML.
+With a Layouts / Designer template, besides letting us add and move template objects all over the display page, Blogger gives us the ability to add and move objects all over the post layout.
 This, too, is done without even opening the "Edit HTML" Template wizard.

 The Layout wizard lets you add and re locate objects on the blog page, and maintains the blog template.

 From the Layout wizard, you can edit the Blog Posts gadget, and configure or re locate the various blog post components, in the post template.
-In the Classic Blogger GUI, the Layout wizard was called "Page Elements", and was the first tab that you see when you clicked "Design" in the dashboard or navbar.
-In the New Blogger GUI, it's the Settings menu entry on the Dashboard.
+Layout is an entry in the dashboard Settings menu.

 Find the "Blog Posts" gadget, which is the only gadget that will probably never be found in the footer, header, or sidebar, in the Layout GUI.
 Just like any other gadget in Layout, Blog Posts has an "Edit" link.
-So click on the link, which gives you "Configure Blog Posts".
+Click on the "Edit" link, which gives you "Configure Blog Posts".

 There are useful options here.